Pantheism & Religious Arguments

 Purpose of Life

-In modern Christianity, our purpose is to bring glory to God and worship him as a condition for preparing us for a better place.
+In modern Christianity, our purpose is to bring glory to God and worship him as a condition for preparing us for a better permanent residence.
 This sounds evil to a non-Christian, much like the false promises of the Goa'uld and the Ori, whose only requirements from their slaves were obedience and love.
 Nonetheless, doing as you're told by the word is perceived as a small price to pay for better conditions in eternal life and bliss.
 Many other religions follow the same logic with different mythos.

 Return to top